lie down in peace, and sleep comes at once

 Silently, in your mind, say the first part of

 the prayer ( Into Your hands, O Lord ) while inhaling deeply, and

 then exhale deeply as you say, ( I commend my spirit ).

 Make a firm effort to repeat this process over and

 over until you fall asleep, warding off any other thoughts.
-If you lapse into your own thoughts,
+When thoughts try to intrude, do not

-immediately stop thinking about anything else and return to the prayer until you fall asleep.
+about anything and return to the prayer and the deep breathing, until you fall asleep.

 Note that you may have to say the prayer for an hour at a time before you fall asleep, so be careful

 not to give up prematurely.
-Also, when you awake for brief moments during the night, repeat the
+Also, when you awake at times during the night, repeat the

 process again until you fall asleep again.